FAQ

 Can I download my app's source code?

-Yes, you can access your source code through the Editor tab and use the Download button to export projects.
+Yes, you can access your source code through the Code tab and use the Export button to export projects.
 Learn more about viewing your code and downloading your source code.

 Can I work with databases?